youngGee704/youngGee704/README.md

 👋 Hey there!
-I'm Innocent Goodness, a Full Stack Web Developer.
-My toolkit includes HTML, CSS, React, JavaScript, and Node.js.
+I'm Innocent Goodness, a Frontend Web/Sofware Dev.
+My toolkit includes React, Next.js , Tailwind Css and Typescript.

 👀 Passionate about crafting immersive web experiences and exploring the latest trends in web development.